See historic events for any day of the year by entering the date below. Why not try your birthday?

 The Tinui Memorial is interesting in that it records Dunn JR, the Jack Dunn who was sentenced to death on Gallipoli (the only New Zealander so sentenced)*.

-The place is also significant in that a cross was erected on the Tinui Taipos (a huge lump of rock, 1200ft high) behind the town in April 1916 to commemorate the dead (what is believed to be the first civic Anzac Day ceremony in New Zealand took place there on 25 April that year).
+The place is also significant in that a cross was erected on the Tinui Taipos (a huge lump of rock, 1200ft high) behind the town in April 1916 to commemorate the dead (this was one of the first Great War memorials unveiled in New Zealand).

 A photograph in a display at Tinui shows a service at this Memorial in 1924, may be the year it was built.
-Behind it is the WWII Tinui War Memorial Hall.
+Behind it is the Second World War Tinui War memorial hall.

 I see that the memorial includes my great uncle, Jack Dunn, ("Dunn JR") who was indeed the first New Zealander to be sentenced to death at Gallipoli.